K-theory and formality: Introduction

-\begin{restatable}{thmx}{MAIN} Let $(G,H)$ be a pair of compact, connected Lie groups and $k$ a subring of $\Q$ such that $\pi_1 G$ is free abelian and the image of $R(G;\k) \lt R(H;\k)$ is a polynomial ring over which $R(H;\k)$ is a finite free module.
-Then there is a ring isomorphism
+\begin{restatable}{thmx}{MAIN} Let $(G,H)$ be a pair of compact, connected Lie groups and $k$ a subring of $\Q$ such that $\pi_1 G$ is free abelian, $R(H;\kk) = RH \ox \kk$ is flat over the image of the restriction of extended representation rings $R(G; \kk) \lt R(H ; \kk)$, and the kernel of this map is generated by a regular sequence.
+Then there is a $\Z/2$-graded $R(H;\kk)$-algebra isomorphism